doomster/BitsnBytes/unifi-network-app-latest-on-Mikrotik-CHR.md

 This step ensures that the MongoDB instance is set up with the necessary database and user for the UniFi application to function correctly.

 ### 12. Start up Things!
 Start up the mongodb container give it 30 seconds for first boot, then start up the unifi container.
 Or restart the CHR. when CHR starts the scripts created on step 9-10 do this exact routine.
+Afterwards visit your CHRs IP or domain with https://CHR_IP_OR_DOMAIN:8443

 ## Conclusion